netbeast/docs/chapters/developing/plugins/write_your_first_plugin.md

 If you use `netbeast new myplugin --plugin` to create a plugin, you will find this info and much more inside.
 You can find more examples on our [GitHub](http://github.com/netbeast).

+## Settings
+An HTML is served with all default styles and some fields to make it easier to create forms and send info back to the plugin.

 ## test.js